bogdanpetru/time-back/README.md

 - [ ] the data in the db is encrypted
 - [ ] runs on mobile and web (web with PWA)

+## bugs

+- the  animation breaks on window resize
+- the time is wrong when the app is in background

 ## structure